WallStreetMojo

 What are the Reasons for Becoming an NRI?

-A lot of Indian public are migrating towards other countries like America, Canada, and the United Kingdom, etc. for various reasons like employment, earnings, business, education, etc. From those Indians, people who go there for employment purposes for a specific period of time or more than that, they become NRI.
-The following are various reasons for becoming a Non-Resident Indian:
+The Indian public is migrating to other countries like America, Canada, and the United Kingdom, for various reasons like employment, earnings, business, education, etc. From those Indians, people who go there for employment purposes for a specific period or more than that become NRI.
+The following are various reasons for becoming a non-resident Indian:

-• As per Income Tax Act: Accordingly, where a person doesn’t stay in India for 183 days or more OR a person either doesn’t say for 60 days in India or doesn’t stay for 365 days in the previous 4 years, then he will be considered as the NRI.
-The above condition is to be checked in the preceding financial year for gaining the status of NRI in the current financial year.
+• As per Income Tax Act: Accordingly, if a person doesn’t stay in India for 183 days or more OR doesn’t say for 60 days in India or doesn’t stay for 365 days in the previous 4 years, he will be considered as the NRI.
+One must check the above condition in the preceding financial year to gain the status of NRI in the current financial year.

-• As per Foreign Exchange Management Act: according to FEMA, a person is called a non-resident individual if such person does not stay in India for a period of 183 days or more for in preceding financial year.
+• As per Foreign Exchange Management Act: According to FEMA, a person is a non-resident individual if such person does not stay in India for 183 days or more in the preceding financial year.

 Use of Term NRI